dtonhofer/prolog_notes/swipl_notes/about_mode_indicators/README.md

 - _VAR_ : **The argument is a variable**: The argument (if it were named with a variable name) would denote an empty storage cell: The argument is an unbound variable.
 One abuses language and just says _"The argument is a variable"_ or even _"The argument is a var"_.
-Or one could also say _"The argument is uninstantiated"_.
-Clear enough.
+Or one could also say _"The argument is uninstantiated"_ or "The argument is unbound" Clear enough.
 - _UNC_ : **The argument is unconstrained**: The argument (if it were named with a variable name) would denote an empty storage cell or a ground or nonground term.
 There seems to be no proper adjective for this case, but _"unconstrained"_ seems a good designation.